Vyral/gary-jacklin-recruiting/_drafts/do-you-truly-know-your-target-market.md

 {% include youtube.html %}

+<center><em>The deeper you know your target market, the greater the quantity of leads you’ll generate.</em></center>

-To highlight the importance of knowing your target market, I’ll summarize a recent conversation I had with an agent who didn’t invest in social media because she was targeting a senior-age market.
+<br>To highlight the importance of knowing your target market, I’ll summarize a recent conversation I had with an agent who didn’t invest in social media because she was targeting a senior-age market.

 Basically, she argued that since she was actively involved in a retirement/assisted-living community and garnered plenty of referrals that way, it wasn’t necessary for her to use social media as a part of her business strategy; people 80 years old and up aren’t active on social media.